SharanKalyan/Aircraft-Model-Recognition-YOLO11/README.md

 # Aircraft Model Detection-YOLO11
 I’ve been running a fun experiment on identifying different airplane models.
 I’ve always been fascinated by aircrafts, but most of my friends can’t tell one model from another.
 So I decided to build a custom model that can recognize various airplane types.
-I collected around ~2,000 images (~200 images per class, which is quite low) and trained it using YOLO V11L.
+I collected around ~2,000 images (~200 images per class, which is quite low) and trained it using YOLOV11L.
 I also trained the images on YoloV11 Nano for speed as that would be very helpful when I deploy it on an Android App or as a webapp.

 # Here are some results: